fily55/rtc/README.md

 Once you have activated your camera and microphone, you can mute and un mute both audio and video.

-The app is using basic redux toolkit with `createAsyncThunk` to handle async code.

 This app is not pretty.
 I decided not to have any icons or animation for a quick prototype.

+# Notes

+The first commit used a very simple redux toolkit code.

+The second (latest) commit is using redux saga with strict type definition.